 Always a fan of locally made goods, I was able to buy Tiroler Steinöl products in local stores in the village, including the Spar supermarket, and took home some shampoo, conditioner and shower oil.
 However, a short drive or ferry ride brings you to Pertisau (one of the main ferry docking points is here) that is home to the famous Tirolean oil and the shade oil museum, Vitalberg.

 Indulge in Austrian Cuisine and Tirolean Dishes

-Austrian food can be heavy, but there’s also a happiness of indulgence that comes with it.
-What’s more, after an active day out around the lake and in the mountains, Tirolean treats are totally deserved!
+Austrian food can be heavy, but there’s also the happiness of indulgence that comes with it.
+What’s more, after an active day out around the lake and in the mountains, Tirolean treats are deserved!

-Try out the mountain hut Erfurter Hütte, where you can sit out on the open terrace with a Hugo and taste typical Tirolean dishes like Speckknödel (bacon dumplings), Kasspatzl (cheesy gnocchi-like noodles with fried onions) or a Kaspressknödel soup (dumplings made from spicy mountain cheese and herbs).
+Try out the mountain hut Erfurter Hütte, where you can sit out on the open terrace with a Hugo and taste typical Tirolean dishes.
+Choose from Speckknödel (bacon dumplings), Kasspatzl (cheesy gnocchi-like noodles with fried onions) or a Kaspressknödel soup (dumplings made from spicy mountain cheese and herbs).
 The Almstüberl or Mauritzalm were also great places to refresh after some mountain top adrenalin with a beer and a snack.

 Steinberg am Rofan has been dubbed “the most beautiful end of the world” and is known for its scenic landscape, as the main starting point of mountain tours and for its river gorges and caves.
 Located approximately 10 km away from Achenkirch, a trip out here is a memorable drive along a series of small winding roads that are hugged closely by the mountains.